 Frequently Asked Questions

 Probiotics allow good bacteria to help the baby’s immune system.
-Some of the good probiotics include PRO-Moms: Prenatal Probiotics for Pregnant and nursing Women, Probiotics For Pregnant & nursing Women.
+Some of the good probiotics include PRO-Moms: Prenatal Probiotics for Pregnant and Nursing Women, Probiotics For Pregnant & nursing Women.

 You may wonder if probiotics will harm the child through milk.
 While it can be passed in milk, it rarely creates issues for the child.
 Milk contains many nutrients already, and good probiotics can help with gut health.
 So, it can help with the baby’s digestive health and immune system, keeping them nice and healthy.
-Breast milk is filled with many nutrients, and it can give the baby valuable nutrients which will help the body.
+Breast milk is filled with many nutrients, and it can give the baby valuable nutrients that will help the body.

 Can The Good Bacteria Be Passed Through Milk?